 Here is a little bit more about me:

 As a licensed psychologist, I provide individual evidence-based psychotherapy for adults and late adolescents.
-I am also the Director of Clinical Services at the Portland Psychotherapy Clinic, Research, & Training Center, PC.
-At Portland Psychotherapy, we also have a specialty clinic called the Portland Mood Disorders Clinic, where we specialize in the treatment of depression.
+I am the co-founder of the Portland Psychotherapy Clinic, Research, & Training Center, PC and also its Director of Clinical Services.
+At Portland Psychotherapy, we also have a specialty clinic called the Portland Depression Treatment Program, where we specialize in the treatment of depression.
 In addition to being a clinician, I also supervise and train other professionals around the world in the use of Acceptance and Commitment Therapy.
 I am also a clinical researcher with my main line of research focusing on the issue of stigma.

 Philosophy of Care: I work from a collaborative and respectful place to help clients explore what is and isn’t working in their lives.
-My approach is very pragmatic and client-directed.
+My approach is very pragmatic, present focused, and client-directed.

 I do not subscribe to an “illness/disease” based model of psychotherapy that I find to be stigmatizing and limiting.
+My clients are not “sick” or “damaged” in some way contrary to what much of our society says about psychological suffering.
+Instead, I know that the people who choose to come see me suffer as all humans suffer.
+The only difference is that my clients are committed to living fuller, more meaningful lives and are willing to take a look at those difficult things which might be getting in the way of them moving towards the life they would choose to live.
 I utilize empirically supported treatments, specifically Acceptance and Commitment Therapy.
 Most importantly, I strive to always treat clients with dignity, respect, and compassion as I work to help them create for themselves the kind of meaningful life they desire.

 Personal Interests: Spending time with my dogs Dalai and Grace, traveling, gardening, art, and cooking.